 To audit a course requires the permission of the instructor and enrollment is on a non-credit basis.
 An auditor is not held accountable for examinations or other written work and does not receive a grade.
 If the instructor approves, the course grade will be entered on the transcript as audit (AU).
 Auditing a class is the same price as regular tuition.

 An undergraduate may repeat any course two times (including withdrawals); however, an academic unit may require permission to repeat a course within the major or minor.
 The student’s cumulative grade point average is computed using the highest of the grades earned.
 Credit for a course at another institution is acceptable in transfer; however, only the grade earned at PLU is computed into the student’s grade point average.
 Credit toward graduation is allowed only once.
 Students should be aware that repeated courses are covered by financial aid funding only once.
 Credits for repeating a course a second time will not be counted as part of the student’s enrollment for financial aid purposes and may result in a reduction or cancellation of aid.
-Students should consult the Financial Aid office before repeating any course.
+Students should consult the Office of Financial Aid before repeating any course.